 In certain circumstances it may be advantageous to the College to establish a company or a joint venture to undertake services on behalf of the College.
-Any member of staff considering the use of a company or a joint venture should first seek the advice of the Chief Financial Officer, who should have due regard to guidance issued by the Funding body.
+Any member of staff considering the use of a company or a joint venture should first seek the advice of the Director of Finance, who should have due regard to the college financial handbook and in particular, the section on novel, contentious and repercussive transactions.
+It is highly likely that DfE permission would be required before proceeding with new company set up.